JamesSullivan1/JamesSullivan1.github.io/_posts/2015-07-16-async-signal-unsafe.md

     #2  <signal handler called>
     #3  0x6567617373656d20 in ?? ()

-The top stack frame is the interesting one here. `lock' should be a huge red flag for any signal handler, and rightfully so.
+The top stack frame is the interesting one here.
+The word 'lock' should be a huge red flag for any signal handler.
 Locks are extremely unsafe to use in any signal handler and are a very common way to deadlock a program.
-The interesting part is that even if you use the locks `correctly' and always acquire/release them correctly, you can still cause deadlock.
+The interesting part is that even if you use the locks 'correctly' and always acquire/release them correctly, you can still cause deadlock.
 Consider this case:

     void handler(int sig)
     {